from small one page howto to huge articles all in one place

 DESCRIPTION

 seteuid() sets the effective user ID of the calling process.
-Unprivileged user processes may only set the effective user ID to the real user ID, the effective user ID or the saved set-user-ID.
+Unprivileged processes may only set the effective user ID to the real user ID, the effective user ID or the saved set-user-ID.

 Precisely the same holds for setegid() with "group" instead of "user".